csis225s25/ic3-Katie-Payton-Kola/README.md

 **What caused it to stop working?**
 Uses unchecked or unsaved operations
-The compliler can't check if we are using the JComboBox with the right type, so we need to state the type of object we are storing in the collection.
+The compiler can't check if we are using the JComboBox with the right type, so we need to state the type of object we are storing in the collection.